13 Handy Tips To Make Your Teenager More Responsible

 How To Make Your Teenager Responsible?

 You might expect your teen to behave like an adult.
 But remember, they are still growing.
-The hormonal roller coaster going through their body is affecting not just growth, but their social behavior too (1).
+The hormonal roller coaster going through their body affects not just their physical growth, but their social behavior too (1).
 They are confused.
 They may not say it aloud, but they need your guidance more than anything else right now.

 Now is a great time to shape their behavior and teach them discipline.
 But you have to be subtle.
 Lectures just don’t just work with teenagers.
 So, how can you make your teenager responsible?
 Here are some effective strategies to guide your teenager towards becoming more responsible (2)